(908) 722-0030

 Varicose vein treatment usually depends on their severity.
 Simple lifestyle changes such as exercising, weight loss, wearing loose clothing, avoiding sitting or standing for long periods and elevating the legs can all improve the condition.
 In fact, self-help procedures, such as wearing compression stockings every day, are often the best first approaches for varicose vein treatment.

-If self-care does not help, Visit Central Jersey Surgeons in Hillsborough, NJ and Sommerville, NJ to explore vein treatment options.
+If self-care does not help, in Hillsborough, NJ and Sommerville, NJ to explore vein treatment options.
 Our doctor may recommend procedures to remove or treat them.
 Some varicose vein treatments are quick, easy and don’t require a hospital stay or long recovery period.
 Less invasive varicose vein procedures are usually performed on an outpatient basis, and people can return to their normal activities in one or two days.

 Because you have been diagnosed with CIV, most insurances will cover the cost of medical varicose vein treatment.